Looming auto strike puts Biden’s labor loyalty to the test

 The White House has been in touch with the negotiating parties, just as it had been with railroad workers who almost struck last year, as well as with Teamsters who just wrapped a contract negotiation with UPS.

-UPS Teamsters had asked the White House not to get involved in their own dispute, likening the negotiation to a street fight to be avoided by third-parties.
+UPS Teamsters had asked the White House not to get involved in its dispute, likening the negotiation to a street fight to be avoided by third-parties.

 What does the UAW want?